djndl1/CSNotes/os/concepts/overview.md

 ### Virtual Machines

+IBM provided virtual machine systems in the 1970s with VM/370, which provided full OS and hardware virtualization or a CPM single-user interactive systems.

 In order to run virtual machine software on a computer, its CPU must be virtualizable.
+Privileged instructions executed under user mode are ignored by CPUs without virtualization support unless some interpreter are used.
 It is essential that the hardware trap to the virtual machine monitor so that instruction can be emulated in software.

-- type 1 hypervisor
+- type 1 hypervisor: virtual machine monitor

-- type 2 hypervisor: running on top of a host OS
+- type 2 hypervisor: running on top of a host OS, possibly with some kernel modules.

 Practical hypervisors use a hybrid strategy.
 They add a kernel module to do the heavy lifting.